You want to become an advanced practice nurse. You’re in the right place.

-Becoming a registered nurse (RN) is such a stable and often lucrative career path, yet many nurses face burn out after just a few short years.
+Becoming a registered nurse (RN) is such a stable and often lucrative career path, yet many nurses face burnout after just a few short years.

 So what next?
 Should you throw in the towel and pursue a different career path?
 Most choose not to… especially when there are so many great opportunities for advancement within the nursing profession